 The most significant element of the provision is the cost of migration of IT systems and data to the acquirer.
 Calculation of the provision is based on management's best estimate of the work required, the time it is expected to take, the number and skills of the staff required and their cost, and the cost of related external IT services to support the work.
 In reaching these judgements and estimates, management has made use of its past experience of previous IT migrations following business disposals, including the migration of QLA.
-The Company estimates a provision sensitivity of +/- 25% (\pounds 2,700,000), based upon a review of the range of time periods expected to complete the work required.
-Of the remaining £10,800,000 provision, £8,200,000 is forecast to be utilised within one year and the provision is expected to be fully utilised over three years from the sale.
+The Company estimates a provision sensitivity of +/- 25% (£536,000, 2022: £2,700,000), based upon a review of the range of time periods expected to complete the work required.
+The remaining provision of £2,141,000 is forecast to be utilised within one year.

-During the year, £5,630,000 (2021: £235,000) of the provision has been utilised.
+During the year, £8,659,000 (2022: £5,630,000) of the provision has been utilised.